photoprism/photoprism-docs/docs/user-guide/use-cases/google.md

 when uploaded to Google Photos; 'High' or 'Original'.

 Metadata is read by PhotoPrism from the exported JSON files for each photo.
-The following fields are saved;
+The following fields are saved:

 - Title
 - Description